What green open access options does IOP offer?

 The embargo period is in place to enable IOP to cover publication costs from subscription and licence charges, as under the green open access model there is no other way to meet these costs.

 There are no restrictions on the deposit of the original manuscript (Preprint/Author’s Original) in non-commercial repositories.
-However, please note if you are depositing your Preprint/Author’s Original to arXiv, you will need to select the ‘non-exclusive licence to distribute’ offered by arXiv when uploading the article.

 Our author rights terms are set out on the author rights page.